 This allowed us to create a roadmap of articles to be produced so that each article would be highly relevant for not just one target keyword but hundreds of variations of it with similar search intent.
 At the same time, the overlap between pages was minimised so that we wouldn’t waste time repeating ourselves.

-All this gave us a significant competitive advantage, because a content strategy with this level of detail can not be created manually.
+All this gave us a significant competitive advantage because a content strategy with this level of detail can not be created manually.

 Want to replicate this?

-Click the button below below and take your SEO content strategy to a new level.
+Leave your email below and take your SEO content strategy to a new level.